JcxaL/cloudml-project1/report.md

 ![Roofline — Mac CPU](figures/roofline_cpu.png){ width=55% }
 ![Roofline — Mac MPS](figures/roofline_mps.png){ width=55% }

+*How to read the rooflines.* The dashed diagonal is the memory roof (peak bandwidth × intensity), the dashed horizontal is the compute roof (peak GFLOP/s), and the dotted vertical shows the knee (where the bound flips).
+Filled markers use Nsight bytes; hollow markers use the conservative bandwidth-based estimate.
+Points hugging the diagonal are bandwidth-limited; those near the horizontal roof are compute-limited.

 Bandwidth‑estimated CUDA views (Nsight bytes pending):

 ![Roofline — GCP L4](figures/roofline_gcp.png){ width=55% }